 Section V. The Era of Revolutions: European culture and society from the French Revolution to World War I is the focus of this section.
 We endeavour to understand the rise of liberalism and socialism relative to the revolutions in 19th-century political and economic life.
 The century is seen as providing the transition between the European Enlightenment and the preoccupations of the 20th century.
 Required reading may include the following works:

-- Hegel, Introduction to the Philosophy of History (selections)

-- J.S.
-Mill, On Liberty (selections)

-- Marx and Engels, The Communist Manifesto

-- Darwin, The Origin of Species (selections)
+- Hegel, Introduction to the Philosophy of History (selections) - J.S.
+Mill, On Liberty (selections) - Marx and Engels, The Communist Manifesto - Darwin, On the Origin of Species (selections)

-- Nietzsche, On the Geneology of Morals (selections)

-- Ibsen, A Doll's House

-- Wollstonecraft, A Vindication of the Rights of